-13. Amount Damaged for to Repair / Rebuilt House / Hut.

-14. Fully damage House/ Hut is on official place or not ?
-If not then Rebuilt House / Hut is on official place ?

-Place :

-Signature of Applicant

-Date :

-Rojkam

-(typ resident of Amreli has residential building / Hut which is pe of Calamities).
-Which has seen by us and the estimated er this .
-1. 2 3 Agreemen living plication what over g in village Taluka er the help given to me by Government according to his Witness : Dates : In presence of Ten leaders.
-Appl Name : Applicant Signature d the damage.
-In a for to repair / rebuilt residential accordance with damage of situation of register No. is Ward No House No Residence Team Leader : Signagture house / hut damage details Type of House : Kacha / Packa / Hut East North South Height of building : Plinth Area : Walls : Cellar : Roof detail : Tiles / Slash Approximate damage : (Repairing cost ) Categon of Damage : West % damage : Engineer's Sign / Officer's Sign Name : Looking to the above detail Rsis sranted as a help for to o repair / rebuilt .
-F Date : Place : Mamlatdar District En nergency O Operation Centre Collector Office, Dis saster Management nt Branch, Amreli. /Control Room No- 02792-1077
+13. Amount Damaged for to Repair / Rebuilt House / Hu 14.
+Fully damage House/ Hut is on official place or not? place?
+Place: Signature of Applicant Date: Rojkam Shri be of Calamities).
+Which has seen by us and the estimated 2 3 esence of Team leader Agreemen I shri living Agree to write agreement that in referce to my application what ove rules, I spend it for rebuilt house / hut.
+If I fail to do so I repaid the h Witness: t in village East East South West Height of building: Plinth Area: Walls: Cellar: Roof detail: Tiles / Slash uth Approximate damage : (Repairing cost) Categon of Damage : % damage : Engineer's Sign / Officer's Sign Name:Looking to the above detail Rsis sranted as a help for to repair / rebuilt .
+F Date: Place: House / Hut.
+Mamlatdar

-> SOP-Roll of Each Department:
+SOP-Roll of Each Department:

-1. Each Department and Govt. agency involved in Disaster Mgmt and Mitigation will :
+1. Each Department and Govt. agency involved in Disaster Mgmt and Mitigation will:

-- Designate a Nodal officer for emergency response and will act as the contact person for that department/agency. - Ensure establishment of fail-safe two-way communication with the state, district and other emergency control rooms and within the organization. - Emphasis on communication systems used regularly during LO with more focus on the use of VHFs with automatic repeaters, mobile phones with publicised numbers, HF radio sets etc. It should be remembered that SAT phones fail during prolonged emergencies and electric failure if the phones cannot be re-charged. - ▶ Work under the overall supervision of the IC / the District Collectors during emergencies.
+- ➤ Designate a Nodal officer for emergency response and will act as the contact person for that department/agency. - Ensure establishment of fail-safe two-way communication with the state, district and other emergency control rooms and within the organization. - Emphasis on communication systems used regularly during LO with more focus on the use of VHFs with automatic repeaters, mobile phones with publicised numbers, HF radio sets etc. It should be remembered that SAT phones fail during prolonged emergencies and electric failure if the phones cannot be re-charged. - ➤ Work under the overall supervision of the IC / the District Collectors during emergencies.